12th Central Committee of the Communist Party of Vietnam: 3rd Plenary: Draft Working Regulations and Personnel Matters (4–7 July)

 On 6 July, the plenum convened under the leadership of Phạm Minh Chính to discuss the Politburo's proposal on candidates to serve in state agencies.
 The meeting did not reconsider the decisions made at the last plenum regarding personnel matters; instead, it discussed candidates for the remaining thirteen vacancies.
 Later in the afternoon, the participants of the plenum deliberated on the matter of imposing disciplinary actions against former Central Committee member Vũ Huy Hoàng and 12th CC member Trần Văn Nam.
-The plenum subsequently cast their votes in favor of disciplinary measures against them.
+The plenum subsequently cast their votes in favour of disciplinary measures against them.
 On 7 July, the concluding day of the plenum, Phạm Minh Chính presented the Politburo's report assessing the proposals concerning personnel for leadership positions in State agencies, after which the attendees engaged in discussion regarding the content.
 Next on the agenda was the election of additional members to the 12th Central Inspection Commission, as proposed by the Politburo.
 The press release notes that "additional members" were elected but does not specify whom.
 Furthermore, the plenum reached a consensus regarding the proposed candidates for state offices.
 The meeting concluded with a call to the entirety of the Party, its citizens, and the military to build upon the achievements attained thus far, address existing limitations and weaknesses, and strengthen the significant national unity bloc to accomplish the socio-economic targets established for the latter half of 2016 and beyond.
 The plenum also adopted a resolution, but it was not made public.